S203932/AARC3-WP4-Policy-Registration-API/README.md

 ## Docker compose
 - One can use docker compose given that one populates the `.env` first with the database, API and IDP information.
-- Alternatively, one can provide the db information at runtime.
+- Alternatively, one can provide the DB information at runtime.
 For using docker compose, one can provide the following database and API information:
 - `DB_HOST=mysql-db`
 - `DB_USER=testuser`